Arabic Grammar Made Easy – a series of concise Arabic grammar lessons that systematically cover the entire language in a step-by-step manner.

 b.
 Arabic phrases – a close look at some of the more common phrasal structures, serving to introduce some key concepts and terminology

 c.
-Arabic sentences – a look at the different types of sentences as preparation for more advanced topics
+Arabic sentences – a look at the different types of sentences as preparation for more advanced Arabic grammar rules

 2. grammatical inflection – the study of what grammatical inflection is, how it works, and the different grammatical states

 3. inflection in Arabic words – a deep look at those words in the language that inflect and those that do not